-Informative interpretation panels and notice boards furnish each Green Flag garden.
+Informative interpretation panels and notice boards furnish our gardens.
 Events are promoted using site notice boards, additional poster, butterfly walks and children's play events.

 The Green Flag logo is used for marketing material relating to Green Flag gardens, as it is emblematic of the quality and standard of the garden.